GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/03I_BreakAndContinue.md

 - `loopDepth`: the scope depth where the loop is made.
 This information becomes important later.
 - `enclosing`: the enclosing loop. if this is the first loop, enclosing is `NULL`.
 - `endpatches`: the dynamic array of chunk code offsets referring to an `OP_JUMP` instruction that is to be backpatched to the end of the loop.
   *Aside: You'd be right to question whether stuffing a `size_t` (or an `int` for that matter) into a `double` would cause any conversion inaccuracies, since there is no Value representation for integers.
-IEEE-754 does specify the number of mantissa (read: non-exponent) bits of a double to be 52, well over the 32 bits an `int` would have.
-This still feels a bit unclean to me though.*
+I had such doubts myself.
+However, IEEE-754 does specify the number of mantissa (read: non-exponent) bits of a double to be 52, well over the 32 bits an `int` would have.*
   *Get back to me when there are [4,294,967,296](https://cplusplus.com/reference/cstdint/) bytes in that bytecode chunk.
 I'll wait.*

 Like `Compiler`, LoopInfo "instances" are never dynamically allocated.
 They are created in the functions `whileStatement` and `forStatement` as local structs, and we are done with them by the time those functions return.
 Everything else takes a pointer to them.